 True.
 Insurance is your main source for money to put your life back in order after a disaster.
 But there are many things that insurance does not cover.
 That is where federal disaster programs may be able to help.
-You may find that you are "underinsured" and disaster assistance can help make up the difference.

 I have to wait for my insurance adjuster before I apply for disaster assistance.

 Not True.
 You could qualify for reimbursement of expenses not covered by your insurance.
 You have until November 15, 2004 to apply.

 I got help from the American Red Cross, but I still need to apply to FEMA if I need assistance.

 True.
 FEMA coordinates a number of programs to help disaster victims.
 These programs are different from the emergency food, clothing and shelter initially provided by the American Red Cross, Salvation Army and other voluntary agencies.
 Registration with the Red Cross or other voluntary agencies is not the same as applying with FEMA.